-Did you know the color of your tongue can warn you of vitamin deficiencies and infection?
-It can tell you whether it's from just poor hygiene or whether it's a bigger problem.
+Did you know the color of your tongue can warn you of vitamin deficiencies and infections?
+It can also tell you about your hygiene or whether you have a bigger problem.

-Don’t ignore this little organ, because it can tell you all kinds of things about your health all from its color.
+Don’t ignore this little organ.
+It can tell you all kinds of things about your health even through something as simple as its color.

 Today, we’ll tell you about what each color could mean.